-2.9 ENVIRONMENTALLY SENSITIVE FLORA AND FAUNA OF CLEVELAND BAY
+1.9 ENVIRONMENTALLY SENSITIVE FLORA AND FAUNA OF CLEVELAND BAY

-Although much of Cleveland Bay is significantly impacted by anthropogenic activities, the Bay does support a number of environmentally sensitive habitats, communities and species.
-The Cleveland Bay seagrass beds are at least of Regional significance, if not of

-National and International significance, as they support the 3rd largest Dugong population on the East Coast of Australia.
+Cleveland Bay supports a number of environmentally sensitive habitats, communities and species.
+The Cleveland Bay seagrass beds are at least of Regional significance, if not of National and International significance, as they support the 3rd largest Dugong population on the East Coast of Australia.
 Benthic communities are diverse and support a large fish community, which includes many species of high commercial and conservation significance.
 Many of the commercially important species (e.g. Barramundi, Trevallies and Mackerels) are either dependent on the connectivity between marine habitats and the surrounding estuaries, or use the shallow areas of the Bay as nursery grounds.
-Furthermore, the Bay is frequented by a large number of rare and vulnerable species that are subject to State, National and International legislation (Appendix 2).
+Furthermore, the Bay is frequented by a large number of rare and vulnerable species that are subject to State, National and International legislation (Table 6).

-2.9.1 Sensitive Habitats
+2.1.3 Sensitive Habitats

-The habitats of highest environmental sensitivity in Cleveland Bay are the seagrass beds and the coral reefs and both currently exist in an area potentiall already subject to significant anthropogenic impacts.
+The habitats of highest environmental sensitivity in Cleveland Bay are the seagrass beds and the coral reefs.
 Both habitats have been identified by this and previous studies to be extensive and potentially affected by the Development.

-Seagrasses are a highly valuable component of Cleveland Bay's ecology, both as food resources for vulnerable species (Dugongs, Green turtles) and as nursery habitats for commercially important species (prawns, fish).
+Seagrasses are a highly valuable component of Cleveland Bay's ecology, both as food resources for vulnerable species (dugongs, Green Turtles) and as nursery habitats for commercially important species (prawns, fish).
 Seagrasses are susceptible to light attenuation, both directly from increased turbidity and indirectly from increased macroalgal and epiphytic growth through increased nutrient loading.
 Additionally, seagrass beds can suffer from changes in sediment composition and scouring that can occur during storm events or as a result of human modifications to sediment transport regimes.